 Another combined test-tube and animal study had similar findings, reporting that bitter melon extract was able to block the growth and spread of breast cancer cells while also promoting cancer cell death (

 Keep in mind that these studies were performed using concentrated amounts of bitter melon extract on individual cells in a laboratory.

 Further research is needed to determine how bitter melon may affect cancer growth and development in humans when consumed in the normal amounts found in food.

 Test-tube studies show that bitter melon may have cancer-fighting properties and could be effective against stomach, colon, lung, nasopharynx, and breast cancer cells.

 High levels of cholesterol can cause fatty plaque to build up in your arteries, forcing your heart to work harder to pump blood and increasing your risk of heart disease (

 Several animal studies found that bitter melon may decrease cholesterol levels to support overall heart health.

-Additional studies are needed to determine whether these same effects apply to humans eating the gourd as part of a balanced diet.
+Additional studies are needed to determine whether these positive effects on humans eating the gourd as part of a balanced diet are consistent.

-Summary Animal studies show that bitter melon extract may decrease cholesterol levels, which could help support heart health.
-Nonetheless, human research to confirm these effects is lacking.
+Animal and human studies show that bitter melon extract may decrease cholesterol levels, which could help support heart health.
+Nonetheless, more research to confirm these effects.